Rating: 1.5/5 Stars (One and a half star)

 Director: Vikram Bhatt

-What’s Good: The youthful concept of the movie and the thrill of a sexual aggression is great and bold.
+What’s Good: The youthful concept of the movie and the thrill is great and bold.

 What’s Bad: The execution of the concept is dull and the movie becomes exaggerated in the latter phase.
 Even the cast performances are ordinary.